 Another winter-only accessory, snow shoes also come in a variety of styles, most having a large plastic base and a hinged plate to which your boot is strapped.
 The wide base stops you sinking in the soft snow, and the metal spikes on the base and on the toe give plenty of traction, allowing you to make short work of what would otherwise be difficult walking.
 They're surprisingly expensive though, so consider rental before taking the plunge.
 If you're exploring exposed places with snowshoes, it's also a good idea to be aware of the avalanche risk and go suitably equipped (for example, with avalanche transceivers and shovels).
 Courses are available to teach you how to use this stuff and how to avoid having to use it.

-A GPS receiver looks a bit like a mobile phone with a larger screen, and by picking up signals from orbiting satellites, it can calculate where you are.
+A GPS receiver looks a bit like an old, chunky mobile phone, and by picking up signals from orbiting satellites, it can calculate where you are.
 It's no substitute for a map, but it can provide very accurate information to use alongside the map.
 It can also keep a record of where you've been, including how high, how far, how fast and so on, which you can play about with afterwards.
 See the Swiss hikes for some examples of the 3d pictures you can make.

 You can also take the tracks that you've previously made (or other people have made), and load them in so you can follow them, find a remote campsite given the coordinates, find your way back to your car, use it in treasure hunts, or whatever.
 You can even use it as a speedometer when you're snowboarding!
 [Play safe, kids]

 A common misconception is that using a GPS makes your position public, in a "Big Brother" kind of way, but that's not the case - the satellites transmit the signals, your receiver receives them, but there's no way for the satellite to tell where you are.
 Those of a paranoid disposition should be far more concerned about their mobile phones, which allow the base stations to track movements very precisely whether they're making calls or not.